 In some circumstances, an owner of the vehicle can be held accountable for its use by another person.
 This concept is called negligent entrustment.
-This article answers the following questions:
+Car accident lawyers in Texas use this concept to hold others accountable for injury accidents.
+This article answers the following three questions:

 - What is negligent entrustment in Texas?

 - What must you prove to sue for negligent entrustment?